Twitter will soon let you choose who can reply to your tweets

 Suzanne Xie, who joined Twitter by way of last year’s Lightwell acquisition, said that the intention is to make user feel safer when chiming in.
 “We’re really excited about this, because not only does it help people feel … more comfortable as a … community, but also [because it] allows us to create a whole new format of conversation,” she said.

 The changes build on the moderated replies feature Twitter rolled out last year, which allows people who start conversations to hide replies to their tweets.
-They appeared first in the Twttr app in late 2019, a beta app used by the social network to test changes before widely rolling them out.
-Other features recently tested include visuals intended to make replies more distinguishable from strung-together tweets and color-coded and nested replies.
+They appeared first in the Twttr app in late 2019, a beta app used by the social network to pilot changes before widely debuting them.
+Other functionality recently tested includes visuals intended to make replies more distinguishable from strung-together tweets and color-coded and nested replies.

+Where topics are concerned, Twitter — which introduced the ability to follow topics earlier this year — says it’s growing the total number of topics followable on the network.
+Nearly 1,000 are available in multiple languages today (up from 300 in English at launch), all of which are curated by Twitter based on popularity.
+Not to be outdone, lists — groups of Twitter accounts that show streams — will soon gain a new discovery page that’ll recommend those that are topical or of personal interest.

+Interestingly, Twitter says that it’s not making available any political topics for consumption — product manager Rob Bishop says that the company is studying the potential effects of this before considering a public rollout.
+He also says the company is improving its ability to algorithmically detect events happening around the world, as well as the filters it consults to ensure topics don’t run afoul of community guidelines.

 “We’re trying to lead by example … in terms of earning interest of our customers with every decision that we made,” said Beykpour.